To be the first to know about upcoming events and shows, please join our MAILING LIST.

 To fully experience Kal David’s tremendous talent, you must see him live.
 Kal’s soul-baring voice and blazing guitar playing along with Miss Lauri’s sassy, soulful vocals will provide you with an unparalleled electrifying performance!

-“I had found my favorite guitar players all wrapped up in one.
-Kal’s vocal style and sound matched his guitar playing – it was also the “real deal.”
-Growing up in Chicago had served him well.
-However, his singing and playing have since evolved into much more.
-Kal David has become a combo of all the best Blues guitar and vocal styles of the last 35 years....” – Johnny Rivers
+“My favorite guitar player all wrapped up in one.
+Kal’s vocal style and sound matched his guitar playing – it was also the “real deal” Kal David has become a combo of all the best Blues guitar and vocal styles of the last 35 years....” – Johnny Rivers

 “As grand master of the Bluesbreakers, many of you know me for my long tradition of hiring the best blues guitarists in the business and I am happy to count Kal David as one of the best....
 What a talent!” – John Mayall